fernando-acosta/DiscreteEventsPy/README.md

-# Simulating an M/M/1 Queueing System with Python and SimPy
+# Simulating an M/M/1 Queueing System with Python

 ## Purpose
 This project demonstrates how to simulate an $$\(M/M/1\)$$ queueing system using the **SimPy** library in Python.
 It provides an illustrative example for: